Iceland Travel - FAQ

 How many people live in Iceland?

-The Icelandic population was 319,000 in January 2011, and there are roughly 4 times as many sheep in the country!
+The Icelandic population was 325,671 (Jan 2014), and there are roughly 4 times as many sheep in the country!
 Population density per square kilometer is 3.1, making it the least populated country in Europe (seventh least dense in the world).
 Most Icelanders are of Norwegian descent, with some mixture of Celtic ancestry from those who came from Ireland and the Scottish islands during the time of settlement.

 Reykjavik means "Smoky Bay" in Icelandic, as a result of the geothermal steam witnessed by the country's first settler, Ingolfur Arnarson.
-Today, a majority (63.5%) of the island's population lives in the greater Reykjavík area--the city population is 118,898 and the entire capital area contains about 202,341 inhabitants.
+Today, a majority (about two-thirds) of the island's population lives in the greater Reykjavík area.
+The city population is 118,898 and the entire capital area contains about 202,341 inhabitants.
+First-time visitors to the city often remark on how the city centre is very compact and walkable and how the locals seem very laid-back.

-Reykjavik is known for its colorful buildings and diverse selection of unique boutiques and quirky cafes.
-A sense of creativity is central to the city, ensuring that it remains at the cutting edge of art, culture and style.
-Overall, this vibrant capital city offers many charms, including about 180 licensed pubs and bars!
+Reykjavik is known for its colorful buildings, unique design boutiques, cosy cafes, beautiful seafront walkways and mountain views on nearly all sides.
+A sense of creativity is central to this city, ensuring that it remains at the cutting edge of art, fashion, culture and music.
+Overall, this vibrant capital city offers many charms, including about 180 licensed pubs and bars that give the nightlife a lively reputation!

 When is daylight in Iceland?